prototypefund/open-theater-api/README.md

 ##### ContainerId

-every containerId MUST be a string starting with the name of the renderer the change is affecting (<a href="#containertype">containerType</a>) and an underscore, followed by  a track/language name.
+Every containerId MUST be a string starting with the name of the renderer the change is affecting (<a href="#containertype">containerType</a>) and an underscore, followed by  a track/language name.

 The containerIds used inside of a <a href="trigger-payload">trigger payload</a> MUST be defined before in the provisioning's <a href="#channel">channel definitions</a>.